 Myth 7: You can't refinance an unsecured loan.

 In fact, if you have a strong enough profile, you may be able to secure a new unsecured loan at a better interest rate.
-Conversely, if you want a much lower rate, you can choose to provide collateral for the refinanced loan.
+Conversely, if you want a much lower rate, you can choose to provide collateral for the transferred loan.

 Minimal Docs, Maximum Approval - Apply Now!

-Student Loan Refinancing Benefits and Risks
+Education Loan Balance Transfer: Benefits and Risks

-Refinancing is a powerful financial tool, but it's important to understand both the pros and cons.
+A balance transfer is a powerful financial tool, but it's important to understand both the pros and cons.

 Benefits: